Before we delve into the details of this, allow me to answer the question stated above – yes, image optimization definitely matters.

 Why is Image Optimization important?

 Notice how everything we do nowadays are quite instantaneous?
 We have fast food, instant messages, and the internet to give us quick answers to almost every question we have.
 Nobody likes to wait.
 If it takes more than 10 seconds for your page to load, your visitors will go someplace else for answers.
+Selling quality properties on your real estate website, or showing off your photography skills on an online portfolio page?
+Too bad!
+The images load so sluggishly that any interested parties will just move on to the next page.

 Optimizing your images is one way to prevent high bounce rates.